On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Preliminaries

 \section{Preliminaries}

 In this section, we will fix our convention of the paper.
-The definitions below are recalled from \cite{Tian1997} and \cite{Don00}.
-The readers may also consult the lecture notes \cite{PS2010} and \cite{Th2006} for both analytic and algebro-geometric point of view. \begin{defn} Let $(X,D;L)$ be an $n$-dimensional projective variety polarized by an ample line bundle $L$ together with an effective divisor $D\subset X$.
-A {\em log test configuration} of $(X,D;L)$ consists of \begin{enumerate} \item A projective flat morphism $\pi:(\cX,\cD;\sL)\to \AAA^1$; \item A $\GG_m$-action on $(\cX,\cD;\sL)$, such that $\pi$ is $\GG_m$-equivariant with respect to the standard $\GG_m$-action on $\AAA^1$ via multiplication; \item $\sL$ is relative ample and we have $\GG_m$-equivariant isomorphism.
+The definition of K-stability (resp. $\beta$-K-stability) below are recalled from \cite{Tian1997,Don00} (resp. \cite{Don2011}).
+The readers may also consult the lecture notes \cite{PS2010} and \cite{Th2006} for both an analytic and an algebro-geometric point of view. \begin{defn} Let $(X,D;L)$ be an $n$-dimensional projective variety polarized by an ample line bundle $L$ together with an effective divisor $D\subset X$.
+A {\em log test configuration} of $(X,D;L)$ consists of \begin{enumerate} \item A projective flat morphism $\pi:(\cX;\sL)\to \AAA^1$ and an effective divisor $\cD$ on $\cX$ such that $\Supp(\cD)$ does not contain any component of the central fiber $\cX_0$; \item A $\GG_m$-action on $(\cX,\cD;\sL)$, such that $\pi$ is $\GG_m$-equivariant with respect to the standard $\GG_m$-action on $\AAA^1$ via multiplication; \item $\sL$ is relative ample and we have $\GG_m$-equivariant isomorphism.

 where $(\cX^\circ,\cD^\circ)=(\cX,\cD)\times_{\AAA^1}\GG_m$ and $\pi_X:X\times \GG_m\to X$. \end{enumerate} {A log test configuration is called a {\em product} test configuration if $(\cX,\cD;\sL)\cong (X\times \AAA^1,D\times \AAA^1; \pi_X^\ast L)$ where $\pi_X:X\times \AAA^1\to X$, and a {\em trivial} test configuration if $\pi:(\cX,\cD;\sL)\to \AAA^1$ is a product test configuration with $\GG_m$ acting trivially on $X$.} \end{defn}